 Our goal is to improve the Nyae Nyae Lower Primary Village Schools infrastructural needs.
-We must however go beyond “fixing up schools”.
-We recommend a collaborative approach focusing on solving immediate infrastructural problems, simultaneously focusing on the development of sustainable, long term solutions.
+We however go beyond “fixing up the schools”, and have adopted a collaborative approach both focusing on solving immediate infrastructural problems, while ensuring the development of sustainable, long term solutions.

-Save the San seeks support to create five viable Nyae Nyae lower primary Village Schools providing mother tongue education to young Ju/’hoan learners, close to home communities by meeting immediate infrastructural and educational challenges.
-This will increase student attendance and retention at school and sustain this ancient culture through sustaining their heritage, language and memories.
+The project supports five lower primary Village Schools in Nyae Nyae providing mother tongue education to young Ju/’hoan learners, by meeting immediate infrastructural and educational challenges.
+Our aim is to increase student attendance at schools and preserve this ancient culture through sustaining their heritage, language and memories.

 Save the San works through the Ju/’hoansi Development Fund, a non profit organisation established in 2007 and registered in Namibia.

-The delivery of education in the Nyae Nyae region is logistically complicated.
-Remote locations, long distances, inadequate school facilities, food and equipment are challenges to quality education.
+Providing quality education in the Nyae Nyae conservancy is logistically complicated.
+Challenges include remote locations, long distances, limited availability of food, inadequate school facilities and equipment, and the absence of qualified Ju/'hoansi teachers.
 It is also important to emphasise that the Ju/’hoansi Bushmen still rely heavily on cultural knowledge and skills for their survival.
 The gathering of fruits, nuts, roots and leaves from the environment provides food and medicine for Ju/’hoan communities.
-Hunting by traditional methods is also still permitted.

 Service delivery to schools in the form of school supplies, blankets, basic foods and support is extremely poor, with no organised transport system.
 Moreover, young children often have to walk long distances from school to home and back, and are frequently confronted by elephants and other wild animals.